Brake Bending

 Shading and Screening

 Shading is often used to balance out hot spots in an oven for uniform temperature.
-Shading may also be used to control the sag of TUFFAK® GP Polycarbonate Sheet during heating.
+Shading may also be used to control the sag of the TUFFAK® GP Polycarbonate Sheet during heating.

 Procedure: